Easy Blueberry Scones Recipe

 How to Make Blueberry Scones

-2. Cut in Butter: Using a pastry blender or your hands, cut in the butter until the mixture is crumbly.
+• Cut in Butter.
+Using a pastry blender or your hands, cut in the butter until the mixture is crumbly.

-3. Mix: In a small bowl, whisk together the eggs, buttermilk and vanilla extract.
+• Mix.
+In a small bowl, whisk together the eggs, buttermilk and vanilla extract.
+Add the wet ingredients to the dry ones.
+Then gently mix in the blueberries.

-6. Chill: Place the scones in the refrigerator for 20 minutes.
-While the scones chill, preheat the oven to 400°F.
+• Chill.
+Place the scones in the refrigerator for 20 minutes while the oven is preheating.

 Tips for the Best Blueberry Scones